Can I Bring CBD on a Cruise Ship? (Carnival, Royal Caribbean, and Norwegian)

 To say there’s been a revolution in public opinion around marijuana, hemp, and CBD would be putting it lightly.
-Following the passage of a recent farm bill in Congress, the rules regarding CBD oils specifically have seemingly eased; in fact, you might have noticed a boom in shops selling products with CBD oils in them.
+Following the passage of a 2018 farm bill in Congress, the rules regarding CBD oils specifically have eased; in fact, you might have noticed a boom in shops selling products with CBD oils in them.
 You might have even noticed CBD in places you’d never expect like convenience stores and even national chains like Bed Bath & Beyond.

 So why is CBD so popular?
 For many of the same reasons that taking a cruise is so popular.
 Many people report eased anxiety, better sleep, pain relief, and more.
-In a country where for years many people have turned to pharmaceuticals for health problems, many believe that CBD offers better benefits with fewer side effects and are a healthier option.
+In a country where for years many people have turned to pharmaceuticals for health problems, some believe that CBD offers better benefits with fewer side effects and are a healthier option.

 Of course, with the number of people using CBD, that also means there are more people who want to know if they can bring it on a cruise ship.
 That’s why we’ve looked into the rules to see if you can board your ship with CBD on your next vacation.